 Orlando Amphitheater at the Central Florida Fairgrounds, 4603 W. Colonial Dr., draws a variety of performers.
 The open-air venue has no seats but can accommodate some 10,000 guests.
 If you’re a fan of group travel and are looking for fun things to do that can accommodate large groups, squeeze a show at this amphitheater into your itinerary.
 Phone (407) 295-3247.
 Check with your travel agency to see if any performing arts tickets are offered with select travel packages.

 Fun Places to Go for Dance EntertainmentThe Orlando Ballet produces year-round main stage productions.
 Concerts and programs ranging from classical to modern are featured.
 The Nutcracker ballet is performed in December, accompanied by a live orchestra of local musicians.
-Orlando Ballet performances generally are held at the Dr. Phillips Center for the Performing Arts' Walt Disney Theater.
-Once the new Steinmetz Hall at the Dr. Phillips Center opens sometime in 2020, the Orlando Ballet's performances will likely take place in the new 1,700-seat theater.
+Orlando Ballet performances generally are held at the Dr. Phillips Center for the Performing Arts, while rehearsal space, studios and a multipurpose auditorium are at Harriet's Orlando Ballet Centre (600 N. Lake Formosa Dr.) in Loch Haven Cultural Park.
 For information phone (844) 513-2014.

 Rollins College brings in some of the dance world's brightest stars, such as the Alvin Ailey Repertory and Pilobolus, to the Annie Russell Theatre to supplement the Rollins Dance student program; phone (407) 646-2145.

 Orlando has a variety of groups dedicated to making beautiful music.
 The Orlando Philharmonic Orchestra gives four concert series during the year.
 It’s one of the most romantic things for couples to do during their vacation.
-Performances are held at the Bob Carr Theater, but the orchestra is scheduled to move to the planned 1,700-seat Steinmetz Hall at the Dr. Phillips Center in 2020.
+Performances are held at the 1,700-seat Steinmetz Hall at the Dr. Phillips Center in 2020.
+The orchestra also leases The Plaza Live (425 N. Bumby Ave.) from the City of Orlando.
 For additional information phone (407) 770-0071 for the box office.